gui2de/econ490-fall22/Bios/Abigail/abigail_orbe_degree.md

 My name is Abigail Orbe, and I am working towards by BA in economics.

-When I was a kid, I wanted to be an architect.
+When I was a kid, I wanted to be a commercial architect.